wp-plugins/cbratingsystem/readme.txt

 == Description ==

- CodeBoxr Rating System for wordpress is a versatile and complete rating solution for your wordpress site .
+ CBX Rating System for wordpress is a versatile and complete rating solution for your wordpress site .
  It helps you to get rating of your articles with additional customs question and comment option.

 Features: